1960 Indianapolis 500: First half

 The race started out with four contenders in the first half.
 Rodger Ward took the lead on lap 1 from the outside of the front row.
 Ward led the first lap.
 But polesitter Eddie Sachs took the lead on lap 2.
 Two laps later, Ward was back in front, and the record-setting number of lead changes was already under way.
 Troy Ruttman and Jim Rathmann also took turns at the front.

 The first caution came out on lap 47 when Duane Carter spun in turn 3.
 He did not hit the wall, and came to a rest in the infield grass.
 Carter was able to continue.
 Moments later, Don Branson came into the pits, but came in too hot.
 He lost control and did a half spin, tagging the pit wall.
 The crew jumped out of the way, and no one was injured.
 The damage was minimal, and Branson was able to continue.

 On lap 66, Jim McWithey came into the pits without any brakes.
 He brushed the inside pit wall trying to slow the car down, but failed to stop.
 He continued through the pit lane and finally came to rest in the infield grass in turn 1.
 On lap 88 Eddie Russo hit the wall exiting turn two, and slid down the backstretch.
 Russo was taken to the hospital for a scalp wound and a concussion.
 During the yellow for Russo's crash, Wayne Weiler brushed the wall in turn two.
 His car suffered suspension damage, and he dropped out after 103 laps.

 The green came back out on lap 100, but almost immediately, the yellow light was back on.
 Chuck Stevenson spun in the south short-chute exiting the pits.
 Stevenson was able to continue in the race.
 It was the fourth and final yellow light period of the afternoon.
 The green came back out for good on lap 110.

-Rodger Ward had stalled his engine twice during his first pit stop, losing considerable ground.
+Rodger Ward stalled his engine twice during his first pit stop.
+Going into the race, Ward was concerned over a novice crew member assigned to change one of the tires.
+After the new crew member proved up to the task, Ward said he embarrassingly was the one who ruined the stop, and cost himself considerable track position.
 After getting back on the track, he started charging to catch up to the front of the field.
 Shortly after the halfway point, Eddie Sachs and Troy Ruttman would both drop out of the race, ultimately leaving Rathmann and Ward to battle it out in front.